nikoden-io/nikoden-io/README.md

 🛡️  Software Developer | Business Solution Developer

-🚀 Leveraging over 4 years of intensive experience in software development, I've transitioned from a successful career in sales management to becoming a proficient and innovative software developer.
+🚀 Leveraging over multiple years of intensive experience in software development, I've transitioned from a successful career in sales management to becoming a proficient and innovative software developer.

 🔬 Expertise: Crafting resilient and scalable software architectures using modern technologies.
 My focus is on building efficient, high-impact solutions that align with business objectives and user needs.